-Kids will explore how to make their bodies into “bridges” with this fun core strength activity.
+Explore how to make your body into a “bridge” with these fun core exercises for kids.
 If you like this, you’ll love our Core Strengthening Handbook!
-With 40 pages and more than 50 fun core strengthening activities for kids, it’s the perfect resource for helping little ones keep those core muscles strong!
+With 40 pages and more than 50 fun core strengthening exercises for kids, it’s the perfect resource for helping little ones keep those core muscles strong!

 One of my favorite things about being a pediatric therapist is when kids come up with their own unique variations on therapy activities.
 Without even meaning to, they often end up targeting the exact skills I had in mind, only in a more fun and playful way!

 During one recent therapy session with a group of first grade boys, we were holding plank pose and driving toy cars under our “bridges”.
 They were having a blast with it, and then their creative little minds got to work.

 They expanded on this exercise for kids and challenged each other to see how else they could make their bodies into bridges!
 So, on behalf of my first graders, I present…Body Bridges!